Java News: What are the best improvements in the updates for the new versions SE 8 – SE 17?

 Java SE 12 introduced a new alternative notation for the switch expression.

 The code in the new notation looks much cleaner and shorter.
 The new switch form also removes the need for break keywords.
 This means that when the code finds the first match, it stops working.
-Another difference is that a variable can be directly assigned a value from a switch statement.
+Another difference is that a variable can be assigned a value directly from a switch expression.

 Java SE 13